 New research from Yale University probes genes for clues to drug resistance in aggressive breast cancer.

 By sifting through the 20,000 protein-encoding genes in the human genome, Yale researchers discovered new complexities behind drug resistance and identified patterns of mutations that could predict which therapies will benefit patients with aggressive breast cancer.
-The findings will be presented December 11 at the 2015 San Antonio Breast Cancer Symposium.
+The findings will be presented on December 11 at the 2015 San Antonio Breast Cancer Symposium.

 Her2-positive breast cancer is an aggressive form that comprises 20% of all cases.
 Using tissue from the international NeoALTTO study, the Yale team sequenced 203 Her2-positive cancer samples to assess which mutations in which genes predicted response or resistance to Her2-targeted therapies.
-In the study, patients with early stage breast cancer were treated pre-operatively with either paclitaxel chemotherapy in combination with one of two breast cancer drugs (trastuzumab or lapatinib), or with the drugs alone.
+In the study, patients with early-stage breast cancer were treated pre-operatively with either paclitaxel chemotherapy in combination with one of two breast cancer drugs (trastuzumab or lapatinib), or with the drugs alone.

 “The key finding is that different cancers acquire resistance to trastuzumab through different mutations in different genes,” said presenting and senior author Lajos Pusztai, M.D., professor of medicine and chief of breast medical oncology.
 “The silver lining is that these genes participate in biological processes that are all connected through the PIK3CA gene.”